Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords: Complexity of Generalized Reed-Solomon Codes

+Since $\AAA$ is deterministic, we can execute it quantumly as well.
+In the end, we produce the desired list with probability at least $\delta$ in time polynomial in $(n,q,1/\delta,1/(1-\delta))$. \end{proofof}

+Due to the random sampling of quantum states necessary to apply for the Guruswami-Sudan algorithm, the total number of oracle queries made by the quantum algorithm described in the above proof of Lemma \ref{Reed-Solomon} is at most $T$, guaranteeing the confidence $\delta$.
+An important open question is whether the same confidence $\delta$ can be achieved with a significantly \emph{fewer} (\eg a constant number of) queries.

-To use the Guruswami-Sudan algorithm in the proof of Lemma \ref{Reed-Solomon}, we make the bias $\varepsilon$ relatively large.
-Is there any other way to list decode the generalized Reed-Solomon codes from a quantumly corrupted codeword even for relatively small bias?
-We can show in the next proposition that an {\em efficient} quantum list decoder for the generalized Reed-Solomon codes with arbitrary bias and high confidence can be used to solve all $\np$-problems {\em efficiently} on a quantum computer with high success probability.
+To apply the Guruswami-Sudan algorithm, we have required the bias $\varepsilon$ in the proof of Lemma \ref{Reed-Solomon} to be relatively large.
+One may wonder whether, even if the bias is relatively small, there is another way to list-decode the generalized Reed-Solomon codes from a quantumly corrupted codeword.
+In the next proposition, we will show that any {\em efficient} quantum list decoder for the generalized Reed-Solomon codes with small bias and high confidence can be used to solve all $\np$-problems {\em efficiently} on a quantum computer with high success probability, leading to $\np\subseteq\bqp$.

 \begin{proposition} Let $t(n)$ be any function from $\nat$ to $\nat$ with $t(n)\geq n$ for all $n\in\nat$.
-If there exists a quantum list decoder for the generalized Reed-Solomon codes with arbitrary bias and confidence $2/3$ running in $t(n)$ time, then every NP-problem can be solved by a certain quantum algorithm with success probability at least $2/3$ in $n^{O(1)}t(n)$ time. \end{proposition}
+If, for any arbitrary bias $\varepsilon(n)$, there exists a quantum list decoder $\AAA$ for the generalized Reed-Solomon codes with bias $\varepsilon(n)$ and confidence $2/3$ running in $t(n)$ time, then every NP-problem can be solved in $n^{O(1)}t(n)$ time by a certain quantum algorithm with success probability at least $2/3$.
+In particular, if $\AAA$ runs in polynomial time, then $\np\subseteq\bqp$ holds. \end{proposition}

-\begin{proof} We want to give a reduction from a certain $\np$-complete problem to the QLDP with a specific quantumly corrupted codeword.
-To make our proof simple, we use the following restricted form of the interpolation problem discussed in \cite{GRS95}.
+\begin{proof} We want to give a polynomial-time reduction from a certain suitable $\np$-complete problem to an $\varepsilon$-QLDP for the GRS-code with respect to a specific quantumly corrupted codeword, where $\varepsilon$ will be defined later.
+As a target $\np$-complete problem, we choose the following restricted form of the {\em interpolation problem} discussed by Goldreich, Rubinfeld, and Sudan \cite{GRS95}.